ramonqu7/wireless-data-transmission/wiki/end-effector-computing.md

 ## ROS

--   Briefly mention what needs to be set for ROS to be able to see the networked devices correctly
+-   use command `ifconfig` to retrieve the IP address from your workstation.

+> The ip addresses should be always the same, because we save the ip address in the router setting from the last step.

+-  Please make sure the Joule's `ROS_MASTER_URI` has been set to that ip address.
+And set the `ROS_IP` correctly.

 <a id="orgdd11d53"></a>

 # Running

--   Please refer to the README in the accompanying repo [here] for instructions on running the system.
+-   Please refer to the ADA-Joule demo described in this [document](Intel-Joule-ADA-Perception-Demo.md).

 <a id="orgdrr23431"></a>